Editor’s Blog: On turning 60 and the future of news in Harlow

 I am basically curating, putting in one place, all the news that organisations and individuals send me.

 I also just turn up to stuff.
 Half the job is “just turning up to stuff” Especially when YourHarlow is the only Harlow-based news organisation left.

-When we were featured n the BBC One Show in May 2019, my statement on local news was true then and is true now.
+When we were featured on the BBC One Show in May 2019, my statement on local news was true then and is true now.

 This is hard work.
 Working seven days a week but as I say, it is not working down a mine or fixing a roof.
 It is journalism.
-Or a say good friends say “word-butchery”.
+Or as good friends say “word-butchery”.

 Would I like to have a printed version.
 In some ways, yes.
 To thousands of Harlow residents that paper going through the door was a great companion.
 Even if they did go straight to the Births, Marriages and Deaths page!

 I guess our 90-year-old neighbour Olive has got it right.
 She just potters down, knocks on our door and asks: “Now Michael, the ladies I meet for coffee want to know….”